JadeMin/scfg/README.md

 # SCFG
-A scripting language focused on supporting more syntax in Apex Legends CFG.
+A precompiled language focused on supporting more syntax in Apex Legends CFG.

 ## Syntax
 ```